-Your muscles have memory, so your posture is a habit that your spine remembers.
-(Which means it’s also possible to train your back muscles to have good posture.)
+- Your muscles have memory, so your posture is a habit that your spine remembers.
+(This means it’s also possible to train your back muscles to have good posture.)

-The spine is the first bone to form in womb, happening 2 months after conception.
+- The spine is the first bone to form in the womb, happening 2 months after conception.

-Humans are the only creatures affected by scoliosis and it’s found primarily in woman.
+- Humans are the only creatures affected by scoliosis and it’s found primarily in women.

 Leading causes of back pain:

 - Poor posture, which holds weight in areas that can’t support it properly.

 - Muscle or ligament strain from improper lifting or movement